 Capital gains or capital losses

 You'll need to keep contracts and other documentation about assets you've bought, sold, exchanged, given away or acquired.
 You should also keep any bills, invoices or other evidence of payment such as bank statements and cheque stubs for the costs of buying, improving or selling assets - as well as copies of any valuations used in your calculations.
 More about Capital Gains here.

 If you're self-employed or in business there are certain records you legally have to keep.
 There are also good business reasons for keeping good records.

-- A record of all your sales, with copies of any invoices you have issued
+- a record of all your sales, with copies of any invoices you've issued

-- A record of all your business purchases and expenses together with invocies unless the amounts concerned are small
+- a record of all your business purchases and expenses

 Other records you must keep